>>> PLEASE NOTE <<<

 Mussels (Mytilus sp.),

-Non-viable Finfish (fish meat) – Non-viable fin-fish and product derived from finfish (ie fish meat, fish fillets, etc) have been declared to be
+Non-viable Finfish (fish meat) – Non-viable fin-fish and product derived from finfish (ie fish meat, fish fillets, etc) are declared as

 restricted materials, therefore requirements have been placed on their importation.
 The import requirements for non-viable finfish and finfish products are set out as per the Biosecurity Act 2019 (previously the now repealed Animal Health Act 1995) General Authority for the importation of non-viable fish and restricted fish material 2023.

-To apply for a Special Authority, please use the form:
+To apply for an Individual Permit, please use the form:

 Rock Lobster/Crayfish (dead) – These may be imported into Tasmania in accordance with the General Authority for

 Animals with Unrestricted Entry Requirements.
 In particular Notes 1, 2 and 3 of the General Authority are applicable to all Dead Aquatic Invertebrates.